toohoo/mypath/README.md

 # mypath
-Command line Tool (written in Perl) for working with PATH on Windows
+Command line Tool (written in Perl) for easy changing PATH on Windows

 ## prerequisites
 * installed Perl with executable in PATH